tonykipkemboi/bat-token-subgraph/README.md

 # BAT Token Subgraph
-This is code that I used to generate a sugraph for the BRAVE Token a.k.a. $BAT
+This is code that I used to generate a sugraph for the BRAVE Token a.k.a. $BAT: tracking transfer events only for now.
+Will probably upgrade to capture other metrics.

 Check out the subgraph here: https://thegraph.com/hosted-service/subgraph/tonykipkemboi/bat-token